EFJ Viking 500 Power Supply Project - RT's Radio Home Page

 The EF Johnson Viking 500 AM/CW transmitter was manufactured as a set of two major components, the Desktop RF Deck and the remote Power Supply/Modulator unit.
 These two units being connected together by plug-in cables.
 The separate units were necessary since power supply itself weighs around 120 pounds, while the RF deck weighs around 65 pounds.

-The Viking 500 #2 RF deck detailed on this site was separated from its power supply at some point in history.
+The "Viking 500 #2" RF deck detailed elsewhere on this site was separated from its power supply at some point in history.
 The RF deck is now operational, so the construction of the new power supply/modulator unit is coming soon and will be detailed below.

 The New Power Supply:

-Underside view of the power supply chassis.
+Another view of the new chassis.

 Back to content | Back to main menu